Macrohectopus: Ecology

 The pelagic amphipod migrates throughout the lake all year round, continuing to do so in their peak breeding season.
-This species also undergoes diel vertical migration, moving to the surface at night from their daytime depth of 200–700 mm.
+This species also undergoes diel vertical migration, moving to the surface at night from their daytime depth range of 200–700 m.
 The larger mature females inhabit the deeper range of this depth compared to smaller individuals.
 During nighttime, they may be especially abundant in the water column above underwater slopes.
 The density of amphipods is such that it creates a noticeable scattering layer when using hydroacoustic sensors, akin to the deep scattering layer in the ocean.
 These sensors are one method used to survey the population of these crustaceans.
 The pelagic amphipods tend to feed more on zooplankton the larger they grow, though the exact ratios vary between individuals; these prey items are consistently located above 50 m depth throughout the day.